blankworker1/BYOB/WORDWALL_GENERATOR.md

 This tool combines deterministic cryptographic shuffling, dynamic grid layout, and high-resolution canvas rendering to produce print-ready multi-sheet BIP39 word posters.
 It is fully client-side, reproducible, and ready for offline printing.

----

-If you want, I can also create a diagram showing the 5-sheet split with cell dimensions, headers, and footers to include in documentation — this makes it very easy to visualize for printing.

-Do you want me to do that?